Nekroze/AnorakPack/README.md

  - Review item transport methods for redundancies
  - Make sure treecapitator works on all appropriate tools
  - Trackdown reason for armor not turning in 3rd person, smartmoving?
- - Investigate Minechem, might be too similar to prosthetics.

 Changelog
 =========